Design sprint: How it started

 There are multiple origins to the concept of mixing Agile and Design Thinking.

 The most popular was developed by a multi-disciplinary team working out of Google Ventures.
 The initial iterations of the approach were created by Jake Knapp, and popularised by a series of blog articles outlining the approach and reporting on its successes within Google.
 As it gained industry recognition, the approach was further refined and added to by other Google staff including Braden Kowitz, Michael Margolis, John Zeratsky and Daniel Burka.

-It was later published in a book published by Google Ventures called "Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days".
+It was later published in a book by Google Ventures called "Sprint: How to Solve Big Problems and Test New Ideas in Just Five Days".

 The term “Design Sprint” became globally popular after Jake Knapp’s 2016 book, but it is not the only — nor the first — published sprint methodology.
 In 2014, Brazilian service designer Tenny Pinheiro released "The Service Startup: Design Thinking Gets Lean", introducing the Service Design Sprint: a structured sprint method grounded in Service Design and Lean Startup principles.
-While Knapp’s approach grew from Google Ventures’ internal work (2010–2012) and focused on rapid product prototyping, Pinheiro’s method targeted holistic service innovation.
+While Knapp’s approach grew from Google Ventures’ internal work (2010–2012) and focused on rapid product prototyping, Pinheiro’s method targeted service innovation.
 These are two separate evolutions of the sprint idea, and both deserve recognition.